sultaniman/hive-state/README.md

   * [ ] Document structs
 * [ ] Rest API to handle requests,
 * [ ] User interface to manage and visualize fleet on the map,
-* [ ] Possibility to use different router backends.
+* [ ] Possibility to use different router backends,
+* [ ] Migrate to Horde to support cluster mode https://hex.pm/packages/horde.

 ## Assets 💄